-This plan is the Chemical Hygiene Plan developed for the NCSBI Crime Laboratories located at 121 East Tryon Road in Raleigh, NC and 9B Walden Ridge Drive in Asheville, North Carolina.
+This plan is the Chemical Hygiene Plan developed for the NCSBI Crime Laboratories located at 121 East Tryon Road in Raleigh, NC, 9B Walden Ridge Drive in Skyland, NC, and 2306 W Meadowview Road Suite 110 in Greensboro, NC.
 This CHP is maintained readily available to laboratory employees.
 All laboratory personnel must know and follow the procedures outlined in this plan.
 All operations performed in the laboratory must be planned and executed in accordance with the enclosed procedures.
 In addition, each employee is expected to develop safe personal chemical hygiene habits aimed at the reduction of chemical exposures to themselves and co-workers.